 Can I transfer and consolidate benefits from other existing retirement savings?(Expand content) (Minimise content)

-If you’re moving from the old easyJet scheme to the new one as part of the changes happening on 1 October either we or Aon will be in touch about your existing Aegon plan once you’ve joined the new scheme.
+If you’re moving from the old easyJet scheme to the new one as part of the changes that happened on 1 October 2017 either we or Aegon will be in touch about your existing Aegon plan once you’ve joined the new scheme.

 If you’re thinking about transferring benefits from your existing arrangement, you should consider what you may be giving up under your existing arrangement, for example, you may have certain guarantees.
 There’s lots to consider and transferring may not be suitable for everyone so you should speak to a financial adviser.